What Is Premature Birth?

 In the long-term, premature infants may be more at risk for the following health complications:

 - Vision issues

 - Chronic health problems

 Can Premature Birth Be Prevented?

-Because the cause of premature birth isn’t entirely known, it’s impossible to completely prevent.
-However, anyone who knows ahead of time that they have a greater risk of premature birth can take progesterone supplements.
-Additionally, there’s a surgical option in which, during pregnancy, a surgeon stitches the cervix closed.
-This option is only for women with short cervixes or cervical shortening, but it can help to support the uterus.
+As the cause of premature birth may not be entirely known, it may be impossible to prevent.
+However, anyone who knows ahead of time that they have a greater risk of premature birth may be given progesterone supplements.
+Additionally, a surgical option in which, during pregnancy, a surgeon stitches the cervix closed may be available.
+This option may be used for women with short cervixes or cervical shortening, and may help to support the uterus.
 The stitches are removed when it’s time to give birth.

 What Is Infant Formula?

-Infant formula, or baby formula, is a type of milk manufactured particularly for consumption by infants as either a replacement for or supplement to breast milk.
-While there is a debate surrounding the use of formula, with many insisting that breast milk is best, there are times when infant formula is helpful, or even necessary.
-For example, if a premature baby is in the NICU and the parents can’t stay at the hospital all the time.
-The hospital staff would need to feed the baby but wouldn’t have the mother’s breast milk available to offer to the baby.
+Infant formula, or baby formula, is a type of milk manufactured for consumption by infants as either a replacement for or supplement to breast milk.
+While there is a debate surrounding the use of formula, with many insisting that breast milk is best, there are times when infant formula may be helpful, or even necessary.
+For example, if a premature baby is in the NICU and the parents may not be able stay at the hospital all the time.
+The infant will require feeding but mother’s breast milk may not be available for feeding.
 Even outside of the hospital, not all mothers are able to produce enough breast milk to keep their baby fed, making formula a necessary supplement or even replacement for breast milk.

 What Kinds of Infant Formula Are There?